 The Arecibo Observatory is home to the world's largest single-dish radio telescope.
-It is part of the National Astronomy and Ionosphere Center (NAIC), which is operated by Cornell University under an agreement with the National Science Foundation, with additional support by Nasa.
+Located in Puerto Rico, it is part of the National Astronomy and Ionosphere Center (NAIC), which is operated by Cornell University under an agreement with the National Science Foundation, with additional support by Nasa.
 The Observatory is considered one of the most important national centers for research in radio astronomy, planetary radar, and terrestrial aeronomy, and it is used by scientists from around the world.

 The telescope operates 24 hours a day, 365 days a year.